 It is also a practice to revise the adequacy of your stockings every six months, especially if you use them to treat a medical condition.
 Stockings get looser over time due to washing and the natural wear-off process, so they can further lose their effectiveness if you don’t take proper care of them.

 To sum up – if you are looking for everyday support and more energy for your legs, go with the mild or mild/moderate compression; if you suffer venous conditions, advise your healthcare specialist & occasionally revise what is best for you.

 Skineez® Skin-Reparative is the only medical-grade compression brand clinically proven to protect your skin.
-Skineez® makes compression garments with FDA-Approved, Skin-Reparative® microencapsulation technology and ingredients that protect your skin and make the fabric incredibly soft and easy to put on.
+Skineez® makes compression garments with FDA-Cleared, Skin-Reparative® microencapsulation technology and ingredients that protect your skin and make the fabric incredibly soft and easy to put on.

 Skineez® offers stockings of compression levels ranging from mild (10-15 mmHg) to extra firm (30-40 mmHg),

 Nowadays, compression socks have spread their use from strictly being a medical treatment for poor circulation and varicose veins to being widely used amongst athletes and workers, there are more types and compression levels than ever before.

 Consult your doctor before using compression socks.
 Your doctor will recommend the correct compression level for your condition or medical treatment.
 This guide gives you a general knowledge of which compression level is suitable for which type of problem.

 The measure used to denote the compression level is mmHg, and it should be easily visible on every compression product.
 MmHg stands for millimeters of mercury, and it shows the level of pressure or compression that socks provide.
 Millimeters of mercury is also the same measure used to measure blood pressure.